bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 with different levels of accuracy, however increased accuracy usually requires longer run time, so this is a trade-off that you will have to consider when picking your functional.

-The XC functional is set up is described in the XC section of the CP2K input.
-You will also want to consider your choice of pseudopotential in combination with your XC functional, some pseudopotentials have been optimised for given XC functionals, these include the functional type in their name e.g. GTH_PBE.
+The XC functional is setup is described in the XC section of the CP2K input.
+The choice of the functionals could also depend on the availability of the corresponding pseudopotentials.
+In fact, each pseudopotential is built using a specific XC functional and it should be used only in combination with that XC functional.
+Usually, the name of the pseudopotential file reports explicitly the XC functional used to build it.

-The table below lists the XC functional options available in CP2K from least to most accurate, and gives a overview of each option.
+The table below lists the XC functional types available in CP2K from least to most accurate, and gives a overview of each option.

 +----------------+-------------------------------------+-----------------+---------------------------------------------------------------------------------------------------+